-(a) Whenever a medical services provider dispenses a controlled substance listed in Schedule II, III or IV as established under the provisions of article two of this chapter or an opioid antagonist, or whenever a prescription for the controlled substance or opioid antagonist is filled by: (i) A pharmacist or pharmacy in this state; (ii) a hospital, or other health care facility, for outpatient use; or (iii) a pharmacy or pharmacist licensed by the Board of Pharmacy, but situated outside this state for delivery to a person residing in this state, the medical services provider, health care facility, pharmacist or pharmacy shall, in a manner prescribed by rules promulgated by the board under Board of Pharmacy pursuant to this article, report the following information, as applicable:

-(1) The name, address, pharmacy prescription number and Drug Enforcement Administration controlled substance registration number of the dispensing pharmacy or the dispensing physician or dentist;

-(2) The full legal name, address and birth date of the person for whom the prescription iswritten;

-(3) The name, address and Drug Enforcement Administration controlled substances registration number of the practitioner writing the prescription;

-17 (4) The name and national drug code number of the Schedule II, III and IV controlled18 substance or opioid antagonist dispensed;
+- (a) Whenever a medical services provider dispenses a controlled substance listed in Schedule II, III or IV as established under the provisions of article two of this chapter or an opioid antagonist, or whenever a prescription for the controlled substance or opioid antagonist is filled by: (i) A pharmacist or pharmacy in this state; (ii) a hospital, or other health care facility, for outpatient use; or (iii) a pharmacy or pharmacist licensed by the Board of Pharmacy, but situated outside this state for delivery to a person residing in this state, the medical services provider, health care facility, pharmacist or pharmacy shall, in a manner prescribed by rules promulgated by the Board of Pharmacy pursuant to this article, report the following information, as applicable: - (1) The name, address, pharmacy prescription number and Drug Enforcement Administration controlled substance registration number of the dispensing pharmacy or the dispensing physician or dentist; - (2) The full legal name, address and birth date of the person for whom the prescription is written; - (3) The name, address and Drug Enforcement Administration controlled substances registration number of the practitioner writing the prescription; - (4) The name and national drug code number of the Schedule II, III and IV controlled substance or opioid antagonist dispensed;

-(5) The quantity and dosage of the Schedule II, III and IV controlled substance or opioid antagonist dispensed;

-21 (6) The date the prescription was written and the date filled;

-22 (7) The number of refills, if any, authorized by the prescription;

-(8) If the prescription being dispensed is being picked up by someone other than the patient on behalf of the patient, the first name, last name and middle initial, address and birth date of the person picking up the prescription as set forth on the person's government-issued photo identification card shall be retained in either print or electronic form until such time as otherwise directed by rule promulgated by the board Board of Pharmacy; and

-28 (9) The source of payment for the controlled substance dispensed.

-29 (b) Whenever a medical services provider treats a patient and an overdose has occurred

-30 or is suspected as a result of illicit or prescribed medication, the medical service provider shall

-31 report the full legal name, address and birth date of the person for whom treatments for an

-32 overdose or suspected overdose is provided, including any known ancillary evidence of the 33 overdose or suspected overdose including, but not limited to, the source of the overdose or 34 potential overdose, if known, any family history of substance use, positive drugs' screens and any 35 other evidence of the overdose or suspected overdose.

-36 (b) (c) The board Board of Pharmacy may prescribe by rule promulgated under this 37 pursuant to this article the form to be used in prescribing a Schedule II, III, and IV substance or 38 opioid antagonist if, in the determination of the board Board of Pharmacy, the administration of 39 the requirements of this section would be facilitated.

-40 (c) (d) Products regulated by the provisions of article ten of this chapter shall be subject 41 to reporting pursuant to the provisions of this article to the extent set forth in said article.

-42 (d) (e) Reporting required by this section is not required for a drug administered directly to 43 a patient by a practitioner.
-Reporting is, however, required by this section for a drug dispensed to 44 a patient by a practitioner.
-Provided, That the The quantity dispensed by a prescribing practitioner 45 to his or her own patient may not exceed an amount adequate to treat the patient for a maximum 46 of seventy-two hours with no greater than two 72-hour cycles dispensed in any fifteen-day period 47 of time.
+- (5) The quantity and dosage of the Schedule II, III and IV controlled substance or opioid antagonist dispensed; - (6) The date the prescription was written and the date filled; - (7) The number of refills, if any, authorized by the prescription; - (8) If the prescription being dispensed is being picked up by someone other than the patient on behalf of the patient, information about the person picking up the prescription as set forth on the person's government-issued photo identification card shall be retained in either print or electronic form until such time as otherwise directed by rule promulgated by the Board of Pharmacy; and - (9) The source of payment for the controlled substance dispensed. - (b) Whenever a medical services provider treats a patient for an overdose that has occurred as a result of illicit or prescribed medication, the medical service provider shall report the full legal name, address and birth date of the person who is being treated, including any known ancillary evidence of the overdose.
+The Board of Pharmacy shall coordinate with the Division of Justice and Community Services and the Office of Drug Control Policy regarding the collection of overdose data. - (c) The Board of Pharmacy may prescribe by rule promulgated pursuant to this article the form to be used in prescribing a Schedule II, III and IV substance or opioid antagonist if, in the determination of the Board of Pharmacy, the administration of the requirements of this section would be facilitated. - (d) Products regulated by the provisions of article ten of this chapter shall be subject to reporting pursuant to the provisions of this article to the extent set forth in said article. - (e) Reporting required by this section is not required for a drug administered directly to a patient by a practitioner.
+Reporting is, however, required by this section for a drug dispensed to a patient by a practitioner.
+The quantity dispensed by a prescribing practitioner to his or her own patient may not exceed an amount adequate to treat the patient for a maximum of seventy-two hours with no greater than two 72-hour cycles dispensed in any fifteen-day period of time.